Major UK ferry operator fires 800 crew after pausing service | Business

 - United Kingdom

-P&O Ferries, one of the largest ferry operators serving the United Kingdom, fired 800 crew members with “immediate'' effect, saying Thursday that the company's survival depends on “swift and significant changes.''
-The announcement came shortly after the company said in a statement that it was suspending many of its services for “the next few days” and directing passengers to other ferry operators.
+P&O Ferries, one of the largest ferry operators serving the United Kingdom, fired 800 crew members on Thursday with “immediate? effect, touching off protests and prompting some of the staffers to lock themselves aboard vessels.

-“In its current state, P&O Ferries is not a viable business,'' the statement said.
-“We have made a 100 million pound loss year on year, which has been covered by our parent DP World.
+The announcement came without notice, with the company saying its survival depended on “swift and significant changes.''
+Workers fired by Zoom message were told that P&O ferries, which operate between the UK and France, Ireland and the Netherlands, would be run by a third-party crew provider.

+“Clearly, the way that this was communicated to staff was not right, and we have made that clear,'' said Max Blain, the British prime minister's spokesman.
+“Our sympathies are with these hard-working employees affected during this challenging time who have given years of service to P&O.” A union representing crew members said the company's action was “scandalous” after it received millions of pounds of British government funding during the COVID-19 pandemic.
+Nautilus International advised its members to stay on board their vessels “until further notice.”
+“The news that P&O Ferries is sacking the crew across its entire UK fleet is a betrayal of British workers,'' Nautilus General Secretary Mark Dickinson, whose union represents some 20,000 maritime professionals, said in a statement.
+“There was no consultation and no notice given by P&O.” The company, which is a unit of Dubai-government owned logistics giant DP World, directed passengers to other ferry operators because many of its services would be suspended for “the next few days.”
+“In its current state, P&O Ferries is not a viable business,'' the company said in a statement.
+“We have made a 100 million pound loss year on year, which has been covered by our parent, DP World.
 This is not sustainable.
-Our survival is dependent on making swift and significant changes now.
-Without these changes there is no future for P&O Ferries.''
-A union representing P&O workers, Nautilus International, advised workers to stay aboard their vessels “until further notice.”
-“There was no consultation and no notice given by P&O. Be assured the full resources of Nautilus International stand ready to act in defense of our members,'' said general-secretary Mark Dickinson, whose union represents some 20,000 maritime professionals.
-“We believe it is in our members' best interests to stay on board until further notice,'' he added.

-The company operates ferries between the UK and France, Ireland and the Netherlands.
-P&O. which transports passengers and freight, is owned by Dubai-based logistics giant DP World.
+Our survival is dependent on making swift and significant changes now.''
+The company said the workers who were fired would receive enhanced compensation packages to make up for the lack of notice.
+But union leaders fiercely challenged the company's actions with crews at ports like Dover in southeast England.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)